-- RMHP R1 should apply lessons learned and knowledge gained from its efforts and HSAG's feedback throughout the PIP to future PIPs and other QI activities. - RMHP R1 should continue improvement efforts in the PIP topic areas, and for the successful interventions, consider spreading beyond the narrowed focus.
+- RMHP should apply lessons learned and knowledge gained from its efforts and HSAG's feedback throughout the PIP to future PIPs and other QI activities. - RMHP should ensure that all documented interpretation of results, key findings, and conclusions for the PIP are accurate and supported by reported data. - RMHP should continue improvement efforts in the PIP topic areas, and for the successful interventions, consider spreading beyond the narrowed focus.
 The conclusion of a project should be used as a springboard for sustaining the improvement achieved and attaining new improvements.